Lemar 'disappointed' by failed Premier League move

-The winger was reportedly the subject of a massive offer from the Gunners – in the region of $A169 million – on deadline day last August, but Monaco was unwilling to sell.
+The winger was reportedly the subject of a massive offer from the Gunners – in the region of $NZD180 million – on deadline day last August, but Monaco was unwilling to sell.

 Lemar admits it was something of a blow not to move to the Premier League but hopes to receive new offers at the end of the season.